 - To learn more about how social messages work in the Zendesk Agent workspace, see Receiving and sending messages.

-- The social messaging Notifier will not be available, instead agents can use ticket tabs and notifications lists in the agent workspace to monitor end-user activity.
+- The social messaging Notifier will not be available.
+Instead agents can use ticket tabs and notifications lists in Agent Workspace to monitor end-user activity.